exploring self-realization, sacred personhood, and full humanity

 E. In Robert, the Spirit Guides’ teaching comes boldly and brilliantly to the fore – the True Mate becomes salvation for his Beloved!

 K. Robert shattered all of the “infallible doctrines” of oppressive authority beseiging her.
 He believed in her.
 And he would not allow anyone to speak against her; especially, herself.
 This frightened her.
 Her hellish world was pulled down by Robert’s insistent love.
-She trembled before the Lover who “had a power over me – and I knew he intended to use it!”
+She trembled before the Lover who “had a power over me" – and "intended to use it!”

 E. Robert wouldn’t give up.
 He told her that he would work toward their union, whether in this life or the next.
 She had reason to be “afraid” of this kind of unremitting, unyielding declaration for her highest and best; she well sensed that his love, ready or not, would mold her into something better; and she had no power to stop this.